Respiratory Syncytial Virus (RSV)

 People may be infectious for up to 8 days after their symptoms started.

-No – RSV and COVID-19 have many similar symptoms, and both can cause mild to severe illnesses.
-It is very important to get tested for COVID-19, even if you believe you might have RSV or another virus.
+No – RSV, COVID-19 and Influenza have many similar symptoms, and all can cause mild to severe illnesses.
+It is very important to get tested for COVID-19, especially if you are at risk of severe illness, even if you believe you might have RSV or another virus.

 Treatment for RSV